Snow statistics

 The very first snowflakes fall to the ground in late August or early September over the higher peaks in Lapland.
 The first ground-covering snow and permanent snow cover arrive at different times in different parts of the country.
 In Lapland the winter is long (approximately seven months) and the permanent snow cover comes significantly earlier than in southern Finland.

-The snow cover is usually thickest at mid March, in Lapland often as late as early April.
+The snow cover is usually thickest in mid March, in Lapland often as late as early April.
 Soon after that the snow cover starts to melt fast.